BRONZE AGE Beaker People Burial Site

 We have now started a community gardening group at Court House.
 We meet on Tuesdays morning at Court House and Wildlife Haven.
 The idea is to get folk of all ages out into the fresh air gardening, keeping fit and making friends.
 There are 10 flower beds in Geoff's Meadow Memory Garden and we desperately need help to look after these together with other areas of the garden.
 In the autum and winter months there are trees and hedgerows to plant and maintain.
 So, if you are willing and able to help, please email us.

 We also have groups of young people with learning differences coming several days each week to do gardening, bird watching and other nature studies in the surrounding fields that our now a Wildlife Haven.

-If you are interested in joining this group, or helping us to set it up, please email us:
+If you are interested in joining this group, or helping us in any other way, please email: email@example.com

-Our Next Tea Party, for those who spend too much time alone and may feel isolated, will be held at Court Barn, Court Farm, Stoford, BA22 9UA on Friday 29th November, from 2 - 4 pm
+Our monthly Tea Parties, for those who spend too much time alone and may feel isolated, are held on the last Friday in every month from 2 - 4 pm at Court House, Stoford.

 On Friday 19th and Saturday 20th of October, 2018, 10 young children, who had lost a mum or dad, came to Court Farm for their 2 day SAMSARA organised and run by St. Margaret's hospice.
 They played, they painted tote bags and face masks and made pizza.
 They had picnic lunches down in Geoff's meadow and made seed bombs that they then threw at targets spreading the seeds that will flower for years to come.
 We were unable to take photos of the children but I can assure you that they all left with big smiles on their faces.